havugifelix/Machine-Learning/README.md

 # Machine-Learning: This repository contains some machine learning algorithms implementation.
-The first one is K-nearest Neigbhours and others will be added later
+For now there is K-NN and Support vector machines all implemnted using python.
+You can download german dataset in this repository and play with classffier.